jimiwills/qrv/README.md

 I personally cannot listen to code at 25 wpm and not hear individual characters... so I need to speed it up.
-Initial experimentation leads me to the conclusion that I can distinguish "QRL?" and "QRZ?".
+Initial experimentation leads me to the conclusion that I can distinguish "QRL?" and "QRZ?" at 40wpm.
 Not 100% of the time, and not easily, but I can do it.

 Spot the difference: